YashSleepyBoi/ESC_Project/README.md

 To run this project locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies using the package manager for your chosen technology stack.
+3. Install the required dependencies using the package manager for your chosen technology stack.
-3. Set up the database and configure the connection details in the project's configuration files.
+4. Set up the database and configure the connection details in the project's configuration files.
-4. Start the server and launch the website on your local development environment.
+5. Start the server and launch the website on your local development environment:
+   <br> cd backend_server
+   <br> npm run dev

-5. Access the website through your web browser to begin exploring and using the hotel booking functionalities.
+6. Access the website through your web browser to begin exploring and using the hotel booking functionalities.
+   <br> npm run dev